Pen – FrøyaRingen (NYTEK23)

 It might be convenient to ovalize the pen during take-up, and this can be done by using ropes across the pen, forcing it into ovalization.
 Make sure that the tubes are not getting too sharp bending ratio which could lead to breakage.
 (Maximum allowed increase in diameter during handling is 15%.)

-Do not transport equipment on top of the floating tubes and make sure that sharp edges of machinery equipment is not damaging the floating tubes.
+Do not transport equipment on top of the floating pipes and make sure that sharp edges of machinery equipment is not damaging the pipes.

 7 Inspection and maintenance